mit-ccc/BuildingBridges/schedule.md

 - Small is beautiful
 - Atrophied local politics

-Readings
+{: .blue }
-{: .label .label-green }
+> **Readings**
-- Bohm, D. (1996).
+> - Bohm, D. (1996).
 On dialogue.
 New York: Routledge, pp. 1-5
-- Herzig, M. and Chasin, L. (2006).
+> - Herzig, M. and Chasin, L. (2006).
 Fostering dialogue across divides
-- Bowling Alone Chapter 1: Thinking about Social Change in America
+> - Bowling Alone Chapter 1: Thinking about Social Change in America

 {: .lab }
 **Thurs, Feb 13 | Lab:** Public Narrative [Forming Teams]
 - Team formation activities
 - Story sharing and feedback

-Assignment
+{: .green }
-{: .label .label-red }
+> **Assignment**
-- Sign up for a facilitated dialogue hosted by [CCC member] with your classmates
+> - Sign up for a facilitated dialogue hosted by [CCC member] with your classmates
-- Iterate on your story of self draft / Hold and reflect on ~5 1:1s within the class
+> - Iterate on your story of self draft / Hold and reflect on ~5 1:1s within the class
-- Participate in our class Pol.is prompt
+> - Participate in our class Pol.is prompt

 ---